himanshushukla12/langchain-tutorials/README.md

 1. **langchain-HF-local-RAG**
    - A step-by-step guide to creating a system that combines language models with external knowledge retrieval.
    - Learn how to generate and use embeddings to improve retrieval and document similarity.
+2. **langchain-chat-vector-bd**
+    - Explained about working on context based chst

 2. **Contextual Retrieval with LangChain** (upcoming) Implement advanced retrieval techniques such as overlapping chunks and top-K filtering using cosine similarity.